Al-Jazeera reporter killed during Israeli raid in West Bank

 Israel has carried out near-daily raids in the occupied West Bank in recent weeks amid a series of deadly attacks inside Israel, many of them carried out by Palestinians from in and around Jenin.
 The town, and particularly its refugee camp, has long been known as a militant bastion.

 Israel captured the West Bank in the 1967 Mideast war, and the Palestinians want the territory to form the main part of their future state.
-Nearly three million Palestinians live in the territory under Israeli military rule.
+Nearly 3 million Palestinians live in the territory under Israeli military rule.
 Israel has built more than 130 settlements across the West Bank that are home to nearly 500,000 Jewish settlers, who have full Israeli citizenship.

 Israelis have long been critical of Al-Jazeera's coverage, but authorities generally allow its journalists to operate freely.
 Another Al-Jazeera reporter, Givara Budeiri, was briefly detained last year during a protest in Jerusalem and treated for a broken hand, which her employer blamed on rough treatment by police.